puniverse/capsule/README.md

         \__ MANIFEST.MF

 This capsule doesn't embed the dependencies in the jar, so our application's classes can be simply placed in it unwrapped.
 Instead, the `Dependencies` attribute declares the application's dependencies (the `getDependencies` function translates Gradle dependencies to Capsule dependencies.
 Its definition can be found [here](https://github.com/puniverse/capsule-demo/blob/master/build.gradle#L77) and it may be copied verbatim to any build file).
 The first time we run `java -jar foo.jar`, the dependencies will be downloaded (by default from Maven Central, but other Maven repositories may be declared in the manifest).
 The dependencies are placed in a cache directory shared by all capsules, so common ones like SLF4J or Guava will only be downloaded once.
-Also, because the app's classes are placed directly in the jar, and the dependencies are loaded to a shared cache, the capsule does not need to be extracted to the filesystem at all, hene the manifest says `Extract-Capsule : false`.
+Also, because the app's classes are placed directly in the jar, and the dependencies are loaded to a shared cache, the capsule does not need to be extracted to the filesystem at all, hence the manifest says `Extract-Capsule : false`.

 Instead of specifying the dependencies and (optionally) the repositories directly in the manifest, if the capsule contains a `pom.xml` file in the jar root, it will be used to find the dependencies.

 In order to support Maven dependencies, we needed to include all of Capsule's classes in the capsule jar rather than just the `Capsule` class.
 This will add about 2MB to the (compressed) jar, but will save a lot more by not embedding all the dependencies.

+Finally, a capsule may not contain any of the application's classes/jars at all.
+The capsule's manifest can contain these two attributes:

+    Main-Class: Capsule
+    Application: com.acme:foo

+And when the capsule is launched, the newest available version of the application will be downloaded, cached and launched.
+In this use-case, the capsule jar looks like this:

+    foo.jar
+    |__ Capsule.class
+    |__ capsule/
+    |    \__ [capsule classes]
+    \__ MANIFEST/
+        \__ MANIFEST.MF

+Note how none of the application's classes are actually found in the jar.

 ## User Guide

-Most applications will need to specify two attributes in the capsule's manifest:
+A capsule requires two attributes in its manifest file.
+The first, is the same for all capsules:

     Main-Class : Capsule

+This attributes makes the JAR file into a capsule.
+The second attribute tells the capsule what to run when launched.
+It must be one of:

-    Application-Class : [the applications's main class]
+    Application-Class : [the applications's main class, found in the capsule or one of its dependencies]

+which specifies the application's main class, or,

+    Application : [the maven coordinates of the application's main JAR]

+or,

+    Unix-Script    : [a startup script to be run on *nix machines, found in the capsule] Windows-Script : [a startup script to be run on Windows machines, found in the capsule]

 These attributes are sufficient to build a capsule, but there are many other configuration options, which will be explained below.